speckdavid/symk/README.md

 sudo apt-get -y install cmake g++ make python3 autoconf automake
 ```

-Symk should compile on MacOS with the GNU C++ compiler and clang with the same instructions described above.
+SymK should compile on MacOS with the GNU C++ compiler and clang with the same instructions described above.

-### Compiling the Symk Planner
+### Compiling the SymK Planner
 ```console
 ./build.py
 ```

 ### Apptainer Image
 To simplify the installation process, we alternatively provide an executable [Apptainer](https://apptainer.org/) container (formerly known as Singularity).
-It accepts the same arguments as Symk (`fast-downward.py` script; see below).
+It accepts the same arguments as SymK (`fast-downward.py` script; see below).

 ```console
 # Download the image,